itamarst/crochet/README.rst

 * The decorated function will get an extra argument at the start, the Twisted ``reactor``.
-* The code will not run in the calling thread, but rather in the event loop (i.e. reactor) thread.
+* The code will not run in the calling thread, but rather in the reactor thread.
 * The return result from a decorated object is a ``DeferredResult``, which will be discussed in the next section.